-As a general rule, rental income derived in a foreign currency must be translated to rand by applying the spot rate on the date of receipt or accrual under section 25D(1).4 However, individuals and non-trading trusts may elect to use the average exchange rate for the relevant year of assessment for all receipts or accruals during that year under section 25D(3).
-For more on section 25D see Interpretation Note 63 "Rules for the Translation of Amounts Measured in Foreign Currencies other than Exchange Differences Governed by Section 24I and the Eighth Schedule".
+average exchange rate for the relevant year of assessment for all receipts or accruals during that year under section 25D(3).
+For more on section 25D see Interpretation Note No. 63 (Issue 2) dated 12 August 2015 "Rules for the Translation of Amounts Measured in Foreign Currencies other than Exchange Differences Governed by Section 24I and the Eighth Schedule".

 Double taxation will arise when two or more countries impose taxation on the same amount of rental income.
 In such event, the provisions of any applicable tax treaty and the unilateral relief granted under section 6quat by way of rebate or deduction must be considered.
-For more on section 6quat see Interpretation Note 18 "Rebates and Deduction for Foreign Taxes on Income."
+For more on section 6quat see Interpretation Note No. 18 (Issue 3) dated 26 June 2015 "Rebates and Deduction for Foreign Taxes on Income".